 Previous winners of the Rome Prize are not eligible to reapply.

 Undergraduate students are not eligible for Rome Prize Fellowships.

 Collaborators may submit joint applications provided their work is genuinely collaborative, as demonstrated by the materials submitted.
 In the case of joint applications, each individual must meet all eligibility requirements.
-Joint applications must be submitted in one package with one of the collaborators serving as the primary applicant.
-Joint applicants selected as winners will share one prize (i.e., room and board, stipend, and work space).
+Joint applications must be submitted in one dossier with one of the collaborators serving as the primary applicant.
+Joint applicants selected as winners will each receive the full Rome Prize offering (i.e., individual room and board, a full stipend, and private work space).